nate97/src/README.md

 https://github.com/nate97/resources

 #### Python dependencies ####
-It is recommended you acquire these packages with the usage of pip3.
+It is recommended you acquire these packages with the usage of pip.
 * PyYAML
 * semidbm